material-components/material-components-android/docs/components/Checkbox.md

 **Color**                  | `app:buttonTint`                           | `setButtonTintList`<br/>`getButtonTintList`                | `null`
 **Min size**               | `android:minWidth`<br/>`android:minHeight` | `(set/get)MinWidth`<br/>`(set/get)MinHeight`               | `?attr/minTouchTargetSize`

-The color of the checbox defaults to `?attr/colorOnSurface` (unchecked) and `?attr/colorSecondary` (checked) defined in your app theme.
+The color of the checkbox defaults to `?attr/colorOnSurface` (unchecked) and `?attr/colorSecondary` (checked) defined in your app theme.
 If you want to override this behavior, as you might with a custom drawable that should not be tinted, set `app:useMaterialThemeColors` to `false`: